 Carry-On Hearts… Her Cheapest Way to Travel Away From Him

-The initial item Amara sold following the breakup was her engagement gown.
+The very first item Amara sold after the breakup was her engagement gown.

-Not because she was broke, although she needed funds, but because it seemed like wiping away a past version of herself that was no longer present.
-The dress was white fragile pristine.
+Not because she was broke even if she needed funds, but because it seemed like wiping away a past version of herself that was no longer present.
+The dress was white and fragile.
 Just, like the future she had envisioned with Tunde.

 Her next item, for sale was her sofa.